LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 In the graphic below, the user enters carbs and taps continue to display the Meal Bolus screen.

-* The left graphic shows a case where a bolus is recommended - tapping on the `Save and Deliver` button will save the carbs and deliver the bolus
+* The left graphic shows a case where a bolus is recommended - tapping on the `Save and Deliver` button saves the carbs and delivers the bolus
 * The right graphic shows a case where no bolus is recommended - tapping on the `Save without Bolusing` saves the carbs
 * Note that these graphics are taken from a small phone - the left graphic shows all the information at once whereas the right graphic has an extra information message that requires the user to scroll to see the `Recommended Bolus` and `Bolus` rows
 * For both graphics